Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

   1. `self`, inside of an instance method, references the instance (object) that called the method--the calling object.
   2. `self`, outside of an instance method, references the class and can be used to define class methods.
 * So we can see that `self` is a way of being explicit about what our program is referencing and what our intentions are as far as behaviour. `self` changes depending on the scope it is used in, so pay attention to see if you're inside an instance method or not.

+---

+#### Reading OO code

+---

+#### Fake operators and equality

+* Fake operators, that is operators that are actually methods, can have their functionality overridden.

+###### Equality methods

+* One of the most common fake operators to be overridden is the `==` equality operator.
+* It's very useful to override this method, and doing so also gives us a `!=` method.
+* The original `--` method is defined in the `BasicObject` class, which is the parent class for _all_ classes in Ruby.
+This implies _every_ object in Ruby has a `==` method.
+However, each class should override the `==` method to specify the value to compare.
+* for most objects, the `==` operator compares the values of the objects, and is frequently used.
+* by default, `BasicObject#==` does not perform an equality check; instead, it returns true if two objects are the same object.
+This is why other classes often override the behaviour of `#==`.
+* If you need to compare custom objects, you should override the `==` method.
+* the `equal?` method goes one level deeper than `==` and determines whether two variables not only have the same value, but also whether they point to the same object.
+* do not override `equal?`.
+* calling `object_id` on an object will return the object's unique numerical value.
+Comparing two objects' `object_id` has the same effect as comparing them with `equal?`.
+* `===` is used implicitly in `case` statements.
+* like `==`, the `===` operator is actually a method.
+* you rarely need to call this method explicitly, and only need to implement it in your custom classes if you anticipate your objects will be used in `case` statements, which is probably pretty rare.

+---

+#### Truthiness

+---

+#### Working with collaborator objects

+* We can use any object to represent an object's state.
+Instance variables can be set to any object, even an object of a custom class we've created.
+* Objects that are stored as state within another object are also called "collaborator objects".
+We call such objects collaborators because they work in conjunction (or in collaboration) with the class they are associated with.
+* When we work with collaborator objects, they are usually custom objects (e.g. defined by the programmer and not inherited from the Ruby core library).
+Yet, collaborator objects aren't strictly custom objects.
+Even string objects can act as collaborator objects.
+* Collaborator objects play an important role in object oriented design, since they also represent the connections between various actors in your program.
+When working on an object oriented program be sure to consider what collaborators your classes will have and if those associations make sense, both from a technical standpoint and in terms of modeling the problem your program aims to solve.
+* When working with collaborator objects in your class, you may be working with strings, integers, arrays, hashes, or even custom objects.
+Collaborator objects allow you to chop up and modularize the problem domain into cohesive pieces; they are at the core of OO programming and play an important role in modeling complicated problem domains.
+*